 Still, iSeeCars’ list of the 10 current models having the worst one-year resale values is populated with some otherwise desirable rides from the likes of Volvo, Mercedes-Benz, and Jaguar for which resale values tend to be low for reasons that not always have to do with a model’s performance or durability.
 Often it’s a case of a vehicle that’s stuck in its final model year before being redesigned, or one that lags in sales within a particularly crowded and competitive market segment.
 At that, luxury vehicles tend to inherently lose their owners more money than cheaper models simply because there’s more to drop in the first place.

-Here are the 10 new cars iSeeCars determined will lose the largest percentages of their original value after the first 12 months on the road:
+We're featuring the 10 new cars iSeeCars determined will lose the largest percentages of their original value after the first 12 months on the road in the accompanying slideshow.